 4. Learn from their content marketing

 Social media success is all about making the best possible content.
-Even if you think you already create some pretty fire content, there’s no harm checking out what your competition is up to.
+Even if you think you already created some pretty fire content, there’s no harm in checking out what your competition is up to.

-Check out the types of content they post, and analyze which types seem to get the most attention and engagement from their own audience.
-This might give you a clue for your own content.
+Check out the types of content they post, and analyze which types seem to get the most attention and engagement from their audience.
+This might give you a clue for your content.

 Whether it’s more Reels on Instagram or more how-to videos on YouTube, take copious notes on everything your competition is doing well.
 It may serve you well.